Opinion polling for United States presidential elections: 1972

-Incumbent President Nixon was re-elected in a landslide, winning every state except Massachusetts after maintaining a large poll lead due to the economic recovery from the 1969–1970 recession and his portrayal of George McGovern as a foreign-policy lightweight and social radical ("amnesty, abortion, and acid").
+President Nixon was re-elected in a landslide, winning every state except Massachusetts after maintaining a large poll lead due to the economic recovery from the 1969–1970 recession and his portrayal of Senator George McGovern—the Democratic candidate, as a foreign-policy lightweight and social radical ("amnesty, abortion, and acid").
 McGovern was also hurt by his change of vice-presidential candidates in mid-campaign, raising questions about his judgement.